-You can take the Year in Data Analytics either between Stage 2 and Stage 3 of your degree or at the end of Stage 3.
+The Year in Data Analytics can be taken either in between Stage 2 and Stage 3 or at the end of Stage 3.

 What you study